THE DOVER WAR MEMORIAL PROJECT

 Arthur Lindsey Cay was a Captain in the Royal Navy.
 He was the third son of Royal Navy Captain Robert Barclay and Augusta Del Hoste Cay, who lived at Godwyne Road, Dover.
 He had entered the Navy in 1882 as a cadet, and had taken four firsts for his promotion to Lieutenant in 1891.
 He became Captain in 1907.
 He had commanded the Achilles before taking over the Invincible, and in July 1914, just before the Great War began, had been in Dover with his ship.
 At the age of 48 on 31st May 1916, he was lost, when his vessel, the HMS Invincible was destroyed during the Battle of Jutland.
 His name is remembered on the Portsmouth Naval Memorial in the United Kingdom.
 His four children were left parentless, as his wife, Mabel Laidley, had predeceased him.

 The Invincible was the flagship of his friend, Admiral Hood, who also lost his life.
 Captain Cay took her into action in a way, Admiral Beatty said, "would have warmed the heart of one to see".
-Her last moments were recounted, "The Invincible was the first of our big shops to go under.
+Her last moments were recounted, "The Invincible was the first of our big ships to go under.
 Her end was glorious.
 She was engaged by two of the bigger ships of the enemy's fleet, and at one time it was believed the great super-Dreadnought, the Hindenburg, had a cut at her.
 One of the enemy ships was accounted for by the Invincible, and she also helped to send to the bottom two other smaller ships before her own turn came.

 Very soon afterwards she was seen to be in difficulties.
 Flames were issuing from all parts, and it was so hot that the gun crews had to be withdrawn in rapid succession until only one was left.
 From the nature of the trouble, it was impossible to do anything for the Invincible and the ships nearest to her had to stand off more and more.
 The men could be seen on deck stolidly waiting the end as though on church parade.
 There was not enough time to launch boats.